Justis-Lamanna/rayscode/readme.md

 All commands are one of the raysfire emotes, outside of optional support for variables/methods, which are still raysfire-like.

 ## Goals
 1. Draft basic documentation on code functionality.
+DONE
 2. Add additional functionality.
 Possible end goal is to create functionality for each emote.
+DONE
 3. Create an interpreter that correctly parses the rayscode language.
+DONE
 4. Create a Discord bot which executes rayscode on-the-fly.

 ## Rayscode Standard